 Can we have a pet in the house with a live-in carer?

-If your live-in carer is happy to look after an animal alongside your loved one then that should be fine.
+Many live-in carers are happy to look after an animal alongside your loved one.
 One of the advantages that sway people towards live-in care is that care homes won’t allow pets to be bought into them.
 For many elderly people, this is a shame because the advantages of animals in easing loneliness and depression can’t be understated and saying goodbye to a furry friend can be distressing for anybody.

 Generally, you are not eligible for free social care if you are diagnosed with dementia but if the symptoms are severe enough you may be eligible for NHS continuing healthcare.
 You can read about continuing health care here.